Skip to Content

 In fact, a study at the University of Cambridge found that children’s money habits are formed by the time they’re 7 years old.

-Children with ASD or ADHD usually have executive dysfunction.
-This means, compared to their peers, they’re typically about 30% behind when it comes to things like critical thinking, problem-solving, goal setting & execution, time management, organization, etc.
+Additionally, children with ADHD usually have executive dysfunction.
+This means, compared to their peers, they’re typically about 30% behind when it comes to skills like critical thinking, problem-solving, goal setting & execution, time management, organization, etc.

-So, because of that delay, it’s important to start teaching kids about money and financial responsibility early.
+So, because of that delay, it’s essential to start teaching kids about money and financial responsibility early.

-Parents often don’t think about these things with their kids because so much of their focus goes into more pressing and immediate issues.
+Parents often don’t think about teaching financial responsibility to their kids because so much of their focus goes into more pressing and immediate issues.

-For example, you may be working extra hard to teach your child how to communicate their wants and needs, or how to help your child focus on their school work.
+For example, you may be working extra hard to teach your child how to communicate their wants and needs or how to help your child focus on their school work, that you simply don’t have the time for financial learning, too.

 Some concepts about money to teach your child

 There are many components to financial independence.
-Here are some of the things you’ll need to consider teaching your child.
+Here are some things you’ll need to consider teaching your child:

 • Work (chores) vs responsibilities